 Like most ancient tribes, their people also worshipped nature.
 I watched a video at Whistler Cultural center that talked about how they worshipped the mountains, the rivers, the earth, and their ancestors.
 They believe that the good people were turned into mountains – which means mountains are their ancestors.
 They talk about their living relationship with rivers, forests, and mountains.

 Ancestor worship is the most prevalent one.
 In their ritual dances and ceremonies, their ancestors descend down and are present there to bless or to be the witness.
 This is done through the elaborate masks that they wear while dancing.
 Like in Ramlila at Ramnagar, they become the person or the spirit that they are portraying.

-There are a few stories I heard from the vast collection of First Nations folk tales.
+There are a few stories I heard from the vast collection of their folk tales.
 There is a common story about how a raven brought light to earth by stealing the sun.
 You would hear different versions of it from different tribes.
 There is a story about Dzunukwa – a woman who stole children.
 This is a story that mothers would tell children to put them to sleep.

-British Columbia First Nations Art
+British Columbia First Nations Aboriginals Art

-Bill Reid is another artist who was half first nations from his mother’s side and he created some huge sculptures combining both sides of his lineage.
+Bill Reid is another artist who was half first Nation from his mother’s side and he created some huge sculptures combining both sides of his lineage.
 One of his masterpieces in Jade can be seen at the Vancouver Airport.
 It shows a canoe full of humans and animals.